Ambasadori: History

 Ambasadori obtained their first instruments and sound equipment by purchasing them from a travelling Bulgarian ensemble that had been performing at Sarajevo's Hotel Evropa.
 Still mostly a cover band at this stage, their repertoire centered around the 1960s rhythm & blues covers (Chicago, Otis Redding, Wilson Pickett, etc.) along with more covers of obligatory Yugoslav hits of the day and years past, and finally even a few original numbers written by the band members thrown into the mix.

-Their very first performance took place in May 1969 in Sarajevo's Dom JNA (Yugoslav People's Army House).
+Their very first performance took place in May 1969 in Sarajevo's Dom JNA (Yugoslav People's Army House) with local singer Miroslav Balta on vocals.

 Zdravko Čolić years (1969–1971)

-Soon after their debut performance, eighteen-year-old Zdravko Čolić, a fresh high school graduate, joined the band as its new vocalist.
-Impressed with Čolić's vocal range, clean intonation, and the overall ease with which he sang, the band decided to immediately start looking for as many live performance opportunities as possible.
+Soon after their debut performance, eighteen-year-old Zdravko Čolić joined Ambasadori as their new vocalist.
+Though he had already been singing with the local band Mladi i lijepi, the fresh high school graduate saw Ambasadori as more established, auditioning for them at Dom JNA by performing Wilson Pickett's "Deborah".
+Keyboardist Ivanović reportedly hired the teenager mid-song as soon as he completed the chorus line.
+Impressed with Čolić's vocal range, clean intonation, and the overall ease of singing, the band decided to immediately start looking for as many live performance opportunities as possible.
 With young Čolić on vocals, Vujović on guitar, Ivanović on keyboards, Ivica Sindičić on saxophone, Srđan Stefanović on trombone, Slobodan Jerković on bass guitar, Vlatko Anković on trumpet, and Tihomir Določek on drums, they gigged around town in Sarajevo—in clubs like Trasa, FIS, and Sloga as well as the odd appearance in recently opened Dom Mladih (Youth House), part of the newly-built Skenderija complex.
 Most of these appearances were booked and arranged through local music enthusiast and promoter Želimir "Čičak" Altarac who practically became the band's unofficial manager.
 Over time, the group started getting more gig offers, which presented a problem since band leaders Ivanović and Stefanović as well as saxophonist Sindičić and drummer Določek, all of whom were also JNA officers, weren't available for many of them due to their army obligations, and those offers had to be declined.